 Our Iomab-ACT program is intended for targeted conditioning prior to ACT or gene therapy and uses the same I-131-apamistamab construct as Iomab-B at varying doses.
 At lower doses of one-eighth to one-sixth of the myeloablative dose, it is applicable for lymphodepletion prior to CAR-T or certain gene therapy applications where stem cell myeloablation is not necessary.
 At higher doses it is applicable for gene therapy applications where stem cell myeloablation is necessary.
 We believe our Iomab-ACT program is highly differentiated when compared to Fludarabine and Cyclophosphamide ("Flu/Cy") or other chemotherapy-based regimens that are used as the standard of practice today for lymphodepletion prior to CAR-T. CD45 is an antigen expressed on certain immune cell types that are relevant to the mechanism of CAR-T therapies including lymphocytes, regulatory T-cells and macrophages that have been associated with clinical responses that may limit the safety, efficacy and durability of response of these CAR-T therapies including cytokine release syndrome ("CRS") and neurotoxicity.
 Some of these limitations may be attributable to the chemotherapy-based conditioning agents that are being used prior to CAR-T therapies.
-Preclinical data supporting the rational for our Iomab-ACT program was presented at multiple medical conferences in 2019.
-Unlike chemotherapy, Iomab-ACT is targeted in nature and, due to this CD45-directed targeting, we expect we can improve CAR-T cell expansion, potentially resulting in responses that are more durable, but also resulting in reduced CAR-T related toxicities.
+Unlike chemotherapy, Iomab-ACT is targeted in nature and due to this CD45-directed targeting, we expect we can improve CAR-T cell expansion, potentially resulting in responses that are more durable, but also resulting in reduced CAR-T related toxicities.
 Importantly, we expect the Iomab-ACT program construct to enable lymphodepletion through a single-dose, outpatient administration versus Flu/Cy or other chemotherapy-based lymphodepletion regimens that can require multiple infusion cycles over several days.
 Because of this potentially superior profile, the Iomab-ACT construct could result in improved access to CAR-T therapy and better outcomes.

-We are studying Iomab-ACT in a clinical collaboration with Memorial Sloan Kettering Cancer Center ("MSKCC") for targeted conditioning prior to administration of MSKCC's 19-28z CD19 targeting CAR-T in patients with relapsed or refractory B-cell acute lymphoblastic leukemia ("ALL") or diffuse large B-cell lymphoma ("DLBCL").
+We are studying Iomab-ACT in a clinical collaboration with Memorial Sloan Kettering Cancer Center ("MSKCC") for targeted conditioning prior to administration of MSKCC's 19-28z CD19, targeting CAR-T in patients with relapsed or refractory B-cell acute lymphoblastic leukemia ("ALL") or diffuse large B-cell lymphoma ("DLBCL").
 We received grant funding from the National Institute of Health ("NIH") to fund this trial with MSKCC being a co-recipient on this grant.
 This is a first of its kind study to use an ARC-based conditioning regimen with CAR-T therapy.
-The hypothesized rationale for this study is that Iomab-ACT will exert an anti-tumor effect on the chemotherapy-refractory B-ALL cells that are sensitive to radiation resulting in reduced disease burden and simultaneously deplete CD45 expressing immune cells implicated in CAR-T related toxicities, resulting in an optimal homeostatic environment for the CAR-T cells.
-Results with MSKCC's 19-28z CD-19 CAR-T in 53 patients with r/B-ALL published in the New England Journal of Medicine reported complete remissions in 83% (44/53) of patients, which compares favorably to standard chemotherapy regimens that have complete remission rates of 18% - 45% in this patient population.
-Median event-free survival ("EFS") was 6.1 months and median overall survival ("OS") was 12.9 months at a median follow up period of 29 months (range 1 - 65 months).
-There was a 26% (14/53) rate of Grade 3 or greater CRS and 42% rate of Grade 3 or 4 neurotoxicity reported.
-The study will evaluate the feasibility of using an ARC-based conditioning regimen with CAR-T therapy and will evaluate the safety measures including incidence of CRS and neurotoxicity and efficacy measures including responses and survival outcomes.
-We expect proof of concept data from this study in the second half of 2022.
+The hypothesized rationale for this study is that Iomab-ACT will exert an anti-tumor effect on the chemotherapy-refractory B-ALL cells that are sensitive to radiation, resulting in reduced disease burden and simultaneously deplete CD45 expressing immune cells implicated in CAR-T related toxicities, resulting in an optimal homeostatic environment for the CAR-T cells.
+The study will evaluate the feasibility of using a targeted radiotherapy based conditioning regimen with CAR-T therapy and will evaluate safety measures including incidence of CRS and neurotoxicity and efficacy measures, including responses and survival outcomes.
+We expect proof of concept data from this study in 2023.